TOP

 1 bay leaf

-Place rib bones side up on flat surface and remove membrane; Rub spice mixture generously on the meat and bones.
-In bowl, combine remaining ingredients and mix well.
+Place rib bones side up on a flat surface and remove the membrane; Rub spice mixture generously on the meat and bones.
+In a bowl, combine the remaining ingredients and mix well.
 Prepare smoker or charcoal grill (for indirect cooking) to a temperature of 325°F and toss 1 cup of smoke chips on fire (soak chips in water for 30 minutes prior).

 Place the ribs on the grate, making sure they don't overlap, and cover.
-Cook for half-hour, adjusting vent holes and coals to maintain 325° temperature.
+Cook for half an hour, adjusting vent holes and coals to maintain 325° temperature.
 Mop on all sides and re-cover.
 Continue mopping every 30 minutes until ribs are cooked through and pull-apart tender (about 2 hours).
-Transfer to large cutting board and loosely cover with aluminum foil.
+Transfer to a large cutting board and loosely cover with aluminum foil.
 Allow to rest 15 minutes before serving – preferably with Gnarly Head Zinfandel!

-Lodi Wine & Visitor Center (also the office for Lodi Winegrape Commission)
+Lodi Wine & Visitor Center (also the office of Lodi Winegrape Commission)

 Comments